Sometimes we get the question: Why pay for Sigasi Visual HDL? Adding the claim: TerosHDL does “the same” for free

 🎯 Conclusion

-- Sigasi Visual HDL is a purpose-built HDL engineering workspace for professional FPGA and ASIC development.
-It brings deep, on-the-fly semantic understanding to VHDL, (System)Verilog and mixed language projects inside VS Code; so you can create, explore, and maintain RTL with immediate feedback and richer design insight.
+Sigasi Visual HDL is a deterministic HDL engineering workspace built for professional FPGA and ASIC teams.
+It brings deep, real-time semantic understanding to VHDL, (System)Verilog, and mixed-language projects directly inside VS Code—so engineers can design, explore, and maintain RTL with immediate, project-aware feedback.

-Licensing & deployment.
-Sigasi Visual HDL supports both node-locked and floating licenses.
-Project set-up support is available when needed.
+Licensing & Deployment: Sigasi Visual HDL supports node-locked and floating licenses.
+It integrates cleanly into existing workflows, and professional project setup support is available when needed.

 About Sigasi.
-Sigasi is a privately held company founded in 2008, focused on improving day-to-day workflows for chip design and verification engineers.
-On average four major releases are made per year.
+Sigasi is a privately held company founded in 2008, focused on improving day-to-day workflows for chip design and verification engineers in FPGA, ASIC, SoC and IP design.
+On average four major releases are made per year by an international development team.
+Bugs and issues are fixed after reporting.

-Sigasi Community Edition is the free version of Visual HDL for students, academics and non-commercial users so they can learn and experience the advantages of Sigasi when designing a chip.
-The only difference between CE and the Professional Edition is that Talkback must be enabled in CE.
-The Community Edition can be downloaded here
+Sigasi Community Edition (CE) is the free version of Visual HDL for students, academics and non-commercial users so they can learn and experience the advantages of Sigasi when designing a chip.
+The only difference between CE and the Professional Edition is that Talkback must be enabled in CE, no project data is included in Talkback.
+As a student or non-commercial user, don’t hesitate to use Sigasi Visual HDL Community Edition free of charge.
+Get real-time semantic feedback as you type; not just syntax highlighting.
+Explore hierarchies, navigate instantly, and visualize state machines and block diagrams.
+Work confidently in mixed-language projects (VHDL + SystemVerilog) just like in industry.